Best of Central Asia Tour – Spring

 Khiva, Uzbekistan

 Our walking tour of Khiva will begin after breakfast.
 Khiva is bursting with historical sites and today you will get a chance to see them all.
 We will visit the walled inner-city section of Khiva called the Ichan-Kala.
 This old section of the city contains more than 50 historic monuments and hundreds of centuries-old houses.
 The entire citadel is protected as a UNESCO World Heritage Site.
 As you walk through the enormous city gates, you will be confronted by a glistening beacon of Islamic design, the Kalta Minor.
 Our tour delves deep into all of Khiva’s sites.
-During dinner tonight there will be a performance by local dancers and singers, immersing you in Khorezmian culture.

 Accommodation: Hotel Asia 3* or similar